Contaminated land: get a risk assessment fast

 Why land contamination poses risks

-Contaminated land harbours risk due to the presence of toxic substances, which can persist in soil and water for decades.
+Contaminated land harbours risk due to the presence of toxic substances, which can persist in soil, surface water and controlled waters for decades.
 These contaminants can migrate, impacting surrounding areas and entering ecosystems.
 The risks associated with contaminated sites vary depending on the type of pollutants, the extent of contamination, and the site’s environmental conditions.
-When assessing unacceptable risk, key concerns include:
+While international models differ, when assessing unacceptable risk in the UK, key concerns include:

 - Human health hazards: The potential impact of direct exposure through inhalation, ingestion, or dermal contact can be illnesses such as respiratory diseases, neurological disorders and cancers.